lionelc/documentdb/docs/v1/rbac-public-design.md

 # Role Based Access Control (RBAC) in DocumentDB

-In this document, we present the comprehensive design for implementing Role-Based Access Control (RBAC) in [DocumentDB](https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/vcore/oss), aimed at enhancing security and manageability.
+In this document, we present a comprehensive design for implementing Role-Based Access Control (RBAC) in [DocumentDB](https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/vcore/oss), aimed at enhancing security and manageability.
 This design outlines the initial features to be delivered to customers, with future enhancements detailed in the Appendix.
 Our approach includes the flexibility to disable the built-in RBAC engine and integrate alternative solutions, ensuring adaptability to various security requirements.